Foothill Fibers Guild

 Join guild members in celebrating the holiday season at our annual holiday party and potluck.
 Meet at Sue F.'s house at 5:30 p.m.
 (You can find her address in the member directory.)
 Bring a dish to share, your favorite beverage, and your checkbook.
 See the many wonderful items we have in our silent auction and bid on your favorites.
 You can give yourself an early gift of fiber fun!

-This is an in-person & Zoom meeting.
+This is an in-person & Zoom meeting, weather permitting.
 Roy will be joining us via Zoom.

-About the speaker: Roy Clemes is half of the father-son team who own Clemes & Clemes, a fiber arts equipment manufacturer from Pinole California that specialize in drum carders, spinning wheels, and of course blending boards.
+Bio: Roy Clemes is half of the father-son team who own Clemes & Clemes, a fiber arts equipment manufacturer from Pinole California that specialize in drum carders, spinning wheels, and of course, blending boards.